gitlabhq/gitlabhq/doc/articles/runner_autoscale_aws/index.md

 Install the prerequisites:

-1. Log in your server
+1. Log in to your server
 1. [Install GitLab Runner from the official GitLab repository](https://docs.gitlab.com/runner/install/linux-repository.html)
 1. [Install Docker](https://docs.docker.com/engine/installation/#server)
 1. [Install Docker Machine](https://docs.docker.com/machine/install-machine/)

+Now that the Runner is installed, it's time to register it.

+## Registering GitLab Runner

+TIP: **Tip:**
+If you want every user in your instance to be able to use the autoscaled Runners, register the Runner as a shared one.

 Before configuring the GitLab Runner, you need to first register it, so that it connects with your GitLab instance: